rhclayto/ql570/README.md

   [cutoff] is the optional color/greyscale to monochrome conversion cutoff (default: 180).
   Example: ./ql570 /dev/usb/lp0 n image.png
   Hint: If the printer's status LED blinks red, then your media type is probably wrong.
+  To 'ping' the QL-700 printer, do ./ql570 /dev/usb/lp0 p.
+This will send a Status information request to the printer.
+  If done at least once an hour, it will keep the printer from going to sleep on Linux.
 ```

 If you try to print a greyscale or monochrome PNG, then it will be converted to monochrome before printing.
 The image is converted by turning all pixels that have a value of less than 180 out of 255 in either color channel to black, and the rest to white.
 The cutoff can be adjusted to something other than 180 by specifying it on the command line.